 First to Grindelwald

-The easiest way to go down from First gondola station to Grindelwald below is taking the gondola itself.
+The easiest way to go down from First gondola station to Grindelwald below is taking the gondola.
 A one-way ticket costs 30 CHF, round-trip is 60 CHF.

 There are plenty of facilities here including a Coop supermarket, a tourist information office, and many shops in the village center.
 It’s also a wonderful place to just walk around and enjoy the scenery.